aleaguilar01/snake-client/README.md

 Before you can run this client, you will need to be running the server side which you can download and install from here.

+STRECH: Each client gets notified if anothe snake joins the game, by printing that message into the console.

 ## Final Product
 ![alt text](image.png)
 !["Game initializing"](#)